The Library offers access to eBooks, eAudiobooks, eMagazines, streaming movies and music from the following sources:

 Up to eight titles at a time may be "checked out" for up to a three-week loan from your own computer or from any library computer.
 These titles are separate from your Sunnyvale Library account and do not count toward those checkout or hold limits. eBooks may not be downloaded to library computers.

 Borrow eBooks from a growing collection of mainly 20th Century titles.
 Each title can be borrowed by one patron at a time, and can be read in a web browser or in PDF or ePUB format and transferred to most popular eBook reading devices.
 A small number of titles are available in Kindle format.
-Any visitor to Open Library can create a free account and access a collection of approximately 10,000 titles, but participating library members (including Sunnyvale Library) have access to nearly 100,000 titles.
+Visitors to Open Library can create a free account and access a growing collection of approximately 200,000 titles.
 Open Library is a project of the Internet Archive, a non-profit project attempting to build an Internet Library.

 How to access: Visit the Open Library and register for a free Open Library account using the "Sign up" link.
 For specific instructions on reading, borrowing, or transferring books to an eBook reader, view the Frequently Asked Questions under 'About Us'.

 EBSCOhost eBook Collection (formerly NetLibrary) contains thousands of titles to read online, covering topics like business and careers, computers, literature, mathematics, research, science, test preparation, and much more.